 Best for: Those seeking a getaway that’s adventurous yet refined—think “best places for luxury nature stay in South Dakota”.

 A full-service resort in historic Deadwood, with lodging, dining, casino and views of the surrounding hills.
-The Lodge at Deadwood+2Deadwood+2

 Why it matters: Deadwood is steeped in Old-West heritage, and staying at a modern resort there gives you indulgence plus history.